cg-tuwien/VulkanWorkshop/README.md

 Modern C++ is used throughout this workshop's code.

 **Vulkan-Hpp**
 This tutorial uses Vulkan-Hpp which are C++ bindings for the Vulkan C API.
-It is a preference of taste, but they can make development a bit more convenient.
+It is a matter of taste, but they can make development a bit more convenient.

 The names translate 1:1 between the C API interface and the Vulkan-Hpp interface.
 Some examples:
 * C: `vkCreateInstance` -> Vulkan-Hpp: `vk::createInstance`